ryhattori/dspca/README.md

 ## Installation
-will make it available from PyPl
+I will eventually make it available from PyPl.
+For now, please download all files from this github repository and locally pip install.

 ## How to use
 dsPCA code is written for Python 3.x